|« PreviousNext »|

 Amazon Elastic Compute Cloud Microsoft Windows Guide.

-Windows instances use either Red Hat or Citrix paravirtual (PV) drivers.
+Windows instances use either Red Hat or Citrix paravirtual (PV) drivers for storage I/O, and each driver type has its own upper limit for volume attachment.
 If your Windows instance is using Citrix PV drivers, you can attach up to a total of 25 Amazon EBS volumes using the Amazon EC2 CLI; Windows instances with Red Hat PV drivers are limited to 16 volumes.
 Regardless of which drivers you are using, you can attach up to 16 Amazon EBS volumes using the Amazon EC2 console.
-To upgrade your Windows instance from Red Hat to Citrix paravirtual drivers, see Upgrading Your PV Drivers on Your Windows AMI.
+To determine which paravirtual drivers your instance is using or to upgrade your Windows instance from Red Hat to Citrix paravirtual drivers, see Upgrading Your PV Drivers on Your Windows AMI.

 Although it is technically possible to attach more than 25 volumes to a Windows instance with Citrix PV drivers, this is likely to cause performance issues and is not recommended.